Blog Layout

 Sure, Jesus was more than adamant about what he stood for.
 Fresh in everyone’s mind was how he raised a ruckus in the Temple, driving out the corrupt money changers that preyed on the faithful trying to fulfill and express humble worship.
 And yes, Jesus really dug himself in a hole when he exposed how hypocritical religious leaders were when they coyly asked him about paying taxes to Rome.
 Then he blatantly told some others they were theologically dead wrong in their question about resurrection.
 Winning friends and influencing people wasn’t his game.

-Still, this individual teacher of the religious law, a scribe, noted that Jesus had stood his ground well and had made some good points, possibly issues that had concerned him as well.
+Still, this individual teacher of the religious law, a scribe, noted that Jesus had stood his ground and had made some good points, possibly issues that had concerned him as well.
 His learning and background would have afforded him a deep understanding of the Hebrew law.
 So his question while broad and open ended, may have been in hope of affording him a new insight into that to which he’d dedicated his life.

 Which commandment is the first of all?